vXofi/ELMforID/README.md

-##implementation of the paper "Extreme learning machines for intrusion detection" [link](https://ieeexplore.ieee.org/document/6252449) using python
+### implementation of the paper "Extreme learning machines for intrusion detection" [IEEE Xplore](https://ieeexplore.ieee.org/document/6252449) using python